Furniture · Resale guide

 Essential Checks

-1. Check all joints — Push and pull from different angles on the frame.
-Any creaking, wobbling, or visible movement indicates weak or compromised joints.
+- Check all joints — push and pull from different angles on the frame and legs.
+Any creaking, wobbling, or movement indicates weak joints.

-3. Check for termite damage — Look for tiny pinholes, fine sawdust (frass), or hollow-sounding spots on the wood, especially on the underside and legs.
+- Check for termite damage — look meticulously for tiny pinholes, fine sawdust (frass), or hollow-sounding spots, especially on legs and undersides.

-4. Sit on every seat — Test each section of the sofa.
-The cushion should spring back quickly, not stay compressed, and you shouldn’t feel the frame poking through.
+- Sit on every sofa section and test — apply your full weight.
+The cushion should spring back quickly, not stay compressed, and the frame shouldn’t creak excessively.

-6. Check for water damage — Look for warped surfaces, white rings, or swollen areas on the wood, particularly at the base or armrests.
+- Check for water damage — look for warped surfaces, white rings, swollen wood, or discoloration, particularly at the base or corners.

 Insider Checks